sphinx-doc/sphinx/doc/latex.rst

        'passoptionstopackages': r'\PassOptionsToPackage{svgnames}{xcolor}',
    }

-It is possible to insert further uses of the ``\sphinxsetup`` LaTeX macro directly into the body of the document, via the help of the ``raw`` directive.
-This chapter is styled in the PDF output using the following at the start of the chapter (which uses keys described later in :ref:`additionalcss`):
+It is possible to insert uses of the ``\sphinxsetup`` LaTeX macro directly into the body of the document, via the ``raw`` directive.
+This chapter is styled in the PDF output using the following insertion at its start.
+This uses keys described later in :ref:`additionalcss`.

 .. code-block:: latex